The United Nations Sustainable Development Goals outline 17 guideposts for people, the planet and prosperity. Goal #3 is:

 We seek to provide these medical professionals with solar lights so they can perform their work.
 Any time.
 Any where.

-To expand our impact we recently joined the UNFPA Safe Birth Even Here Campaign, an effort to end maternal deaths in humanitarian and fragile zones.
+To expand our impact we joined the UNFPA Safe Birth Even Here Campaign, an effort to end maternal deaths in humanitarian and fragile zones.